Office of Sustainability Staff

 Grace Booher, SNAIL Garden Coordinator

-Hi!
-My name is Grace, an elementary education major and parks and recreational management minor.
-I am the volunteer coordinator for the SNAIL Garden on campus.
-I enjoy thru hiking, painting, climbing, gardening, learning, and hanging out with my pets.
-I’m passionate about making positive radical social change that will benefit our earth and all that share it!
+Grace is an elementary education major and parks and recreational management minor, and is the volunteer coordinator for the SNAIL Garden on campus.
+Grace enjoys thru hiking, painting, climbing, gardening, learning, and hanging out with her pets.
+Grace is passionate about making positive radical social change that will benefit our earth and all that share it!

 Bridgette Brados, SSLUG Garden Coordinator